top of page

 3. Toilet Paper - No instructions needed.
 But, it can also be used for fire starting

-4. Small Zip Ties - Can be used to attached or repair items
+4. Small Zip Ties - Can be used to attach or repair items

 5. Safety Pins - Used to mend clothing or lance blisters

-6. Guyline - Can be used to attached branches for a shelter, or attaching items.
+6. Guyline - Can be used to attached branches for a shelter, or attach items.

 7. Small knife with scissors - cut stuff